MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

 user:          User ID
 policy_id:     Policy ID of the parent (XSLT) policy
 id:            Rule ID of the rule to duplicate
+dst_policy_id: Policy ID used as parent (default is -1, root node)

 ##### Response